clemens-code/bitbucketwatcher/README.md

 ### Environment Variables

-For the communikation with Bitbucket and Teams some variables are needed.
+For the communication with Bitbucket and Teams some variables are needed.
 In Kubernetes the easiest way to provide them is with a config-map.

 #### Example for Config